How should you think about AI as an IT leader in 2025

 - Experiment on a smaller scale, implement when it feels ready, and scale things that work.

 AI in IT won’t be much without data.
-A lot of CIOs are well aware of this – about 47% of them stress that data transformation is their focus area, placing it above customer relationship management, support, and marketing.
-About 32% also believe that data management is the top challenge for CIOs and IT teams tied with handling legacy systems.
-A lot of organizations have more data than they can make sense of, and this often leads to data silos, unorganized structures, and untapped potential.
-With AI, it’ll be easier to train LLMs on unexplored data and hit two birds with one stone (data transformation and AI initiatives).
-There’s also a question of trustworthy and secure AI and not all organizations will be comfortable sharing sensitive data as training models.
-This could mean selective and regulated AI implementation in-house.
+Many CIOs recognize this—about 47% say data transformation is their focus, ranking it above customer relationship management, support, and marketing.
+Around 32% believe data management is the top challenge for CIOs and IT teams, tied with handling legacy systems.
+Most organizations have more data than they can use, leading to silos, unorganized structures, and missed opportunities.
+With ai in IT industry, it becomes easier to train LLMs on untapped data, supporting both data transformation and ai for IT initiatives.
+Still, there’s the matter of trustworthy and secure ai in IT—not all organizations are comfortable sharing sensitive data, so selective and regulated ai in tech implementation may be necessary.

 The current state of AI in IT

-A trillion-dollar solution for a problem that doesn’t exist – Goldman Sachs has explored what leaders think about AI and a common consensus seems to be against that of AI.
-AI as a technology isn’t designed to solve the complex problems that would justify the costs and what we’re seeing right now is a myriad of resources being thrown for the development of AI.
-Another study, in partnership with the Upwork institute of research, found that about 77% of employees view AI as an extension to their workload instead of a technology that eases it.
-What’s worse, most employees don’t know how to meet the productivity expectations of their employers while they struggle to keep up with new tools and workflows.
+A trillion-dollar solution for a problem that doesn’t exist – Goldman Sachs has explored what leaders think about ai in IT and a common consensus seems to be against that of AI.
+AI in tech isn’t designed to solve the complex problems that would justify the costs and what we’re seeing right now is a myriad of resources being thrown for the development of ai in IT industry.
+Another study, in partnership with the Upwork institute of research, found that about 77% of employees view ai and work as an extension to their workload instead of a technology that eases it.
+What’s worse, most employees don’t know how to use ai at work to meet the productivity expectations of their employers while they struggle to keep up with new tools and workflows.

+The state of ai in IT adoption across industries as reported by Goldman Sachs.
 These views, however, are contradictory as a lot of companies have reported productivity gains as well.
-Honeywell – a conglomerate that primarily deal in aerospace, industrial, and energy automation – has spent the better part of the last few years developing its data-driven enterprise and is now ready to leverage a layer of AI atop this data goldmine across every department of its business.
+Honeywell – a conglomerate that primarily deals in aerospace, industrial, and energy automation – has spent the better part of the last few years developing its data-driven enterprise and is now ready to leverage a layer of ai for IT atop this data goldmine across every department of its business.

-The Fortune 500 giant has implemented AI copilots to automate IT help desk requests, reducing manual ticket resolutions by 80%.
+The Fortune 500 giant has implemented ai in IT copilots to automate IT help desk requests, reducing manual ticket resolutions by 80%.
 An internal chatbot has been trained on hundreds and thousands of manuals and internal articles to answer questions in real-time, saving hours of work for their employees.
-A workforce as strong as 95,000 now has access to more than a dozen AI use cases already in production.
+A workforce as strong as 95,000 now has access to more than a dozen ai in IT use cases already in production.
 They moved way beyond the experimentation phase and have implemented an organization-wide AI initiative with IT being at the core of it.

-The data and IT leaders at Honeywell expressed that the reason why they were able to get AI-ready and scale things this quickly is because they figured out their data strategy first; there is no AI strategy without a data strategy.
-They’re focused immensely on their data enterprise warehouse (EDW) and with that in place, it’s easier to source the training materials necessary for dependable and clean AI.
+The data and IT leaders at Honeywell expressed that the reason why they were able to get ai-ready and scale things this quickly is because they figured out their data strategy first; there is no ai for IT strategy without a data strategy.
+They’re focused immensely on their data enterprise warehouse (EDW) and with that in place, it’s easier to source the training materials necessary for dependable and clean ai in IT.

-There’s also a strong argument for the development of cleaner, safer AI for which the supporting infrastructure needs to be built in-house.
+There’s also a strong argument for the development of cleaner, safer ai in IT for which the supporting infrastructure needs to be built in-house.
 This does require strong engineering overhead for 6-12 months along with cost-intensive initiatives, but the payoff is worth it.
-It might be a tight rope to walk but companies like ServiceNow have been able to develop scaleable AI solutions not just for IT but for functions across the board.
-Smaller companies that cannot afford such initiatives are relying on smaller AI startups that have emerged uncontrollably in the past couple of years.
-Moderne.ai - a product that eliminates technical debt – is an example of such tools that couldn’t have existed before the AI boom.
-Everyone else has adopted one of the major players in the AI space – Microsoft AI copilot, Google, or OpenAI – in some form or another.
+It might be a tight rope to walk but companies like ServiceNow have been able to develop scalable ai in IT industry solutions not just for IT but for functions across the board.
+Smaller companies that cannot afford such initiatives are relying on smaller ai in tech startups that have emerged uncontrollably in the past couple of years.
+Moderne.ai - a product that eliminates technical debt – is an example of such tools that couldn’t have existed before the ai in IT boom.
+Everyone else has adopted one of the major players in the ai in IT space – Microsoft AI copilot, Google, or OpenAI – in some form or another.

 AI in IT seems to be a transitional state across a spectrum of organizations from those who’re seeing no ROI to those who’re already seeing tremendous impact on revenue.
-According to a correlations report, larger enterprise organizations (2001 – 5000 employees) are more likely to see negative ROI from AI investments as compared to SMBs.
-But when it comes to IT budget allocation, smaller organizations are far more skeptical of their AI spends since they are least likely to spend more than 20% of their IT budget on AI while larger enterprises are most likely to (and have already) allocated more than 20% to AI.
+According to a correlations report, larger enterprise organizations (2001 – 5000 employees) are more likely to see negative ROI from ai in IT investments as compared to SMBs.
+But when it comes to IT budget allocation, smaller organizations are far more skeptical of their ai in IT spends since they are least likely to spend more than 20% of their IT budget on AI while larger enterprises are most likely to (and have already) allocated more than 20% to ai in IT.

-AI spend and ROI also factors in the location – apparently, European companies are lagging far behind their US counterparts by 45-70% in terms of AI adoption across various sectors of different sizes.
+AI in IT spend and ROI also factors in the location – apparently, European companies are lagging far behind their US counterparts by 45-70% in terms of ai in IT adoption across various sectors of different sizes.
 For sectors that are significantly larger in the US than Western Europe (software, pharma, healthcare, etc.), there seems to be an even more pronounced disparity upwards of 70%.

 What are the most probable reasons for this?